simonoxen/plastimatch/doc/sphinx/plastimatch.rst

  Usage: plastimatch scale [options] input_file
  Options:
-  -h, --help           display this help message
-      --output <arg>   filename for output image or vector field --version        display the program version
-      --weight <arg>   scale the input image or vector field by this value (float)
+   --output <arg>   filename for output image or vector field --weight <arg>   scale the input image or vector field by this
+                     value (float)

 Example
 ^^^^^^^